7th County of London Brigade, Royal Field Artillery

 The 7th London Brigade, Royal Field Artillery was a new unit formed when Britain's Territorial Force was created in 1908.
 Its origin lay in Artillery Volunteer Corps formed in West London in the 1860s, which had later been incorporated into a larger London unit.
-Together with its wartime duplicate it served on the Western Front, at Salonika and in Palestine during World War I. It formed several units for service in World War II, when they were in action in North Africa, Italy and North West Europe.
+Together with its wartime duplicate it served on the Western Front, at Salonika and in Palestine during the First World War.
+It formed several units for service in the Second World War, when they were in action in North Africa, Italy and North West Europe.
 The unit continued in the postwar Territorial Army until 1961.

 Origin

 When the Volunteers were subsumed into the new Territorial Force (TF) on 1 May 1908 under the Haldane Reforms, the 1st City of London Artillery split to form three brigades in the Royal Field Artillery: I City of London Brigade in the City of London, VI County of London Brigade at Brixton in South London, and VII County of London Brigade at Wood Lane, Shepherd's Bush, in West London.
 The VII (or 7th) London Brigade was formed on 1 May 1908 from Nos 8–10 Companies of the 1st City Artillery, descended from part of the 1st Surrey Artillery Volunteers, which had been absorbed by the City of London Artillery in 1883.
 The commanding officer (CO) was Lieutenant-Colonel Charles Chambers, VD, who had previously commanded the 1st City Artillery.

 The new unit had the following organisation: